FOR-CAST/Ontario_AOU_ROF/README.md

-# Ontario_AOU
+# Ontario_AOU_ROF

-Simulation modelling of vegetation and fire dynamics in the Ontario Area of Undertaking.
+Simulation modelling of vegetation and fire dynamics in the Ontario Area of Undertaking (AOU) and the Ring of Fire (ROF) regions.

 ## Study Area